Nikitha-Anand/ContentCalendarApp/README.md

 # Content Calendar Application

-A **Spring Boot + Angular** application for managing content efficiently with full **CRUD** (Create, Read, Update, Delete) operations.
+A **Spring Boot + Angular** application for managing text-based content efficiently with full **CRUD** (Create, Read, Update, Delete) operations.
 This project provides a structured way to organize and track content over time using a RESTful backend and a dynamic frontend.

 ---

 ## Features

-- **Create** new content entries
+- **Create** new text content entries
-- **Read** and display existing content
+- **Read** and display existing text content
 - **Update** content details in an intuitive UI
 - **Delete** unnecessary content
 - **RESTful API** for seamless integration